Azam2312334/MySukanApps/Privacy Policy Mysukan.md

 To exercise these rights, please contact us through the app settings or our support email.

-## 9. Children's Privacy
+## 9. Children's Privacy and Parental Consent

+MySukan is designed for users aged 13 and older.
+We take special measures to protect younger users in our community.

+### For Users Under 18:
+- **Parental Consent:** Users under 18 are encouraged to obtain parental consent before using MySukan
+- **Enhanced Safety Features:** Additional safety measures and content moderation for younger users
+- **Restricted Features:** Some features may be limited for users under 18 to ensure safety
+- **Educational Resources:** Safety guidelines and digital citizenship resources are provided

+### For Users Under 13:
-MySukan is not intended for use by children under the age of 13.
+MySukan is not intended for children under 13.
 We do not knowingly collect personal information from children under 13.
-If we become aware that we have collected personal information from a child under 13, we will take steps to delete such information.
+If we become aware that we have collected personal information from a child under 13, we will take steps to delete such information immediately.

 If you are a parent or guardian and believe your child has provided us with personal information, please contact us immediately.

+### Parental Controls and Oversight:
+- Parents can request information about their minor child's account
+- Parents can request deletion of their minor child's account and data
+- We provide tools for parents to monitor their child's activity on the platform
+- Regular safety reminders are sent to users under 18

 ## 10. International Data Transfers